sethdeckard/gull/README.md

 # Gull

-Client for parsing NOAA/NWS alerts, warnings, and watches.
+Ruby client for parsing NOAA/NWS alerts, warnings, and watches.
 The name comes from the type of bird featured on the NOAA logo.

 ## Installation